VladStoyanoff/WaveConverter/README.md

 ## Open Scope MZ

-If you've bought a brand new Open Scope MZ, then you will receive
+If you've bought a brand new Open Scope MZ, then you will receive the PCB and many female to female cables.
+I do not recommend using them, because you will need 6 at most.So just take 6 female to female cables from your nearest electronics shop and go with those, to avoid confusion.

+What you will want to do is connect the wave generator with a power cable to your computer and open http://waveformslive.com

+Add a device > Agent > ...

+If it doesnt work on your search engine, try on another.
+It didnt work on Google Chrome but worked on Opera for me.

+Explain Open Scope